Mormon Pioneer Memorial Monument

 The Mormon Pioneer Memorial Monument (also known as the Brigham Young Family Cemetery) is a private cemetery and memorial.
-It is the burial site of Brigham Young, and his legal, non-plural wife, Mary Ann Angell, along with other wives and family members.
+It is the burial site of Brigham Young and several of his wives and children.
 Part of the property was dedicated to the Mormon pioneers who died making the journey to Utah from Illinois and other parts of the world between 1847 and 1869.

 Burial site

-The majority of graves in the cemetery are unmarked and prior to restoration work that began in the early 2020s, ground-penetrating radar was used, and 40-plus graves were discovered.
+The majority of graves in the cemetery are unmarked and prior to restoration work that began in the early 2020s, ground-penetrating radar was used, during which 40-plus graves were discovered.
 The marked graves include: